 Milos Zeman, a former leader of the Czech Social Democratic (CSSD) party turned populist, anti-immigration president, also said he supported a number of ideas of Freedom and Direct Democracy, including the promotion of direct democracy mechanisms and use of general referendum – reminding along the way that he was the first Czech President to have been directly elected back in 2013.

-Zeman, known for his provocative comments and abrasive style and currently at the center of a never-ending political saga that threatens to topple the government, nevertheless criticized the opposition of the SPD party to the Czech Republic’s participation in foreign military missions, including in Afghanistan.
+Zeman, known for his provocative comments and abrasive style and currently at the center of a never-ending political saga that threatens to topple the government, nevertheless criticized the opposition of the far-right SPD party to the Czech Republic’s participation in foreign military missions, including in Afghanistan.

 The Czech President argued that such missions were essential to fight, with deeds and actions rather than only with words, Islamic terrorism.